psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 James Brading, the father, a mason, was then charged with assaulting the police, and being guilty of disorderly conduct: and the evidence was to the same effect as that given against his daughter.

-Prisoner, to the Inspector : Did you ever find the money I lost out my pocket in the gutter that night?
+Prisoner, to the Inspector: Did you ever find the money I lost out my pocket in the gutter that night?
 You said when you came back you'd see about it.

 Inspector: I never heard a word of any money you had or lost until this moment; you had only your trousers on; you did say you would tell the Magistrates where I sold the bad money.
 I have had you up before for bad conduct.